-Since the late 19th century, efforts to elucidate the formation processes of intricate textures and uncommon minerals in massive granitederived pegmatites have persisted.
+Since the late 19th century, efforts to elucidate the formation processes of intricate textures and uncommon minerals in massive granite-derived pegmatites have persisted.
 Brögger (1890) proposed internal reactions between a silicate melt and water vapour in the magmatic chamber as the genesis of most pegmatites.
 A model proposed by Cameron et al. (1949) attributed pegmatite chemical evolution to fractional crystallization.
 Later, two concepts emerged to explain granitic pegmatite formation (London, 2008).
 According to experimental findings, pegmatites form via equilibrium crystallization of coexisting granitic melt and hydrous fluid at or slightly below the hydrous granite liquidus (Jahns and Burnham, 1969; Jahns and Tuttle, 1963).
-During the 1970s and 1980s, the dominant model for pegmatite formation suggested that they originate in the late stages of granitic magma crystallization, with residual melts consisting of both silicate melt and water vapour in equilibrium (Jahns, 1955, 1982; Jahns and Burnham, 1969).
+Richard and Jahns (1970, 1980) suggested pegmatites evolve from residual granitic melts comprised of coexisting water vapour and silicate melt.
+Currently, three hypotheses explain pegmatite origin as outlined below.

-3.1.1.
-Fractional crystallization of a granitic magma at the pluton scale
+3.1.1 Fractional Crystallization of a Granitic Magma at the Pluton Scale

-The most widely accepted model of pegmatite formation is by fractional crystallization of a granitic pluton (Cameron et al., 1949; Jahns, 1953; Jahns and Burnham, 1969; Černy1991a; London, 2005, 2008; Yuan et al., 2018).
+The most widely accepted model of pegmatite formation is by fractional crystallization of a granitic pluton (Cameron et al. 1949; Jahns, 1953; Jahns and Burnham, 1969; Černy1991; London,

+2005, 2008; Yuan et al., 2018; William et al., 2024).
 In the fractional crystallization process, the primary minerals that crystallize from the melt are alkali feldspar, sodic plagioclase, quartz, and smaller amounts of muscovite or biotite.
 As these silicate minerals form, they incorporate elements such as Si, Al, K, Na, O, and minor amounts of Fe and H2O from the melt.
-During fractional crystallization, fluid (H2O), flux (B, F, and P), and incompatible element concentrations surge in the residual magma (Trueman and Černý, 1982; Linnen, 1998; Breaks et al., 2005; London, 2005, 2018; Simmons and Webber, 2008).
+During fractional crystallization, fluid (H2O), flux (B, F, and P), and incompatible element concentrations surge in the residual magma (Trueman, 1982; Linnen, 1998; Breaks et al., 2005; London, 2005, 2018; Simmons and Webber, 2008).
 The late residual fraction of silicic melt, viewed as the medium forming pegmatite, is expelled from crystal-laden mush to create small pools within the source granite or extruded dikes (London, 2005).
 This model implies even upper mantle-derived mafic magma contribution during the final stage of fractional crystallization.

-3.1.2.
-Direct formation via anatexis of rocks in the presence of fluids
+3.1.2 Direct Formation via Anatexis of Rocks in the Presence of Fluids

-Crustal anatexis, prevalent during high-grade metamorphism in the lower to middle crust, has been linked to direct pegmatite formation during the anatexis of adjacent metasedimentary and metaigneous rocks (Simmons et al., 1995, 1996, 2018; Falster et al., 1997, 2005; London, 2005; Martin and De Vito, 2005; Webber et al., 2019; Lv et al., 2021).
+Crustal anatexis, prevalent during high-grade metamorphism in the lower to middle crust, has been linked to direct pegmatite formation during the anatexis of adjacent metasedimentary and metaigneous rocks (Simmons et al., 1995; 1996; Falster et al., 1997, 2005; Roda et al., 1999; London, 2005; Martin and De Vito, 2005; Lv et al., 2021).
 Peraluminous pegmatitic melts are supposed to be derived directly from metasediments, not genetically tied to fractional crystallization of magma.
 Evaporite-rich metasedimentary rocks may introduce fluxing components such as boron and lithium into pegmatitic melts.
 Thus, low-degree partial melts can directly generate pegmatite melts.
 Some pegmatites in the Oxford County pegmatite field in western Maine were formed by direct anatexis (Webber et al., 2019, 2023; Simmons et al., 2016, 2024).
-This anatexis model is supported by trace element analyses of Li, Rb, Sr, Cs, B, and Be, as well as chemical modelling of metasediments and leucosomes from migmatites in western Maine, as detailed by Simmons et al. (2016) and Webber et al. (2023).
-Additionally, high overburden pressure during orogenesis has been proposed as another potential cause of anatexis (e.g., Mukherjee, 2013).
+This anatexis model is supported by trace element analyses of Li, Rb, Sr, Cs, B, and Be, as well as chemical modelling of metasediments and leucosomes from migmatites in western Maine, as detailed by Simmons et al. (2022) and Webber et al. (2023).
+Additionally, high overburden pressure during orogenesis has been proposed as another potential cause of anatexis (e.g., Mukherjee 2013).

-3.1.3.
-Liquid immiscibility
+3.1.3 Liquid Immiscibility